Continuity of Lyapunov exponents for non-uniformly fiber-bunched cocycles: Non-uniform invariant holonomies

 \begin{defn} We call \emph{stable holonomy blocks for} $\hat{A}$ to the increasing sequence of compact sets $\mathcal{D}^s_{\hat{A},l}=\mathcal{D}^s_{\hat{A}}(N_l,\theta)$ as in the proof of Proposition \ref{existdebil}.
 Analogously, we refer to $\{\mathcal{D}^u_{\hat{A},l}\}$ as \emph{unstable holonomy blocks for} $\hat{A}$. \end{defn}

 Suppose $\hat{A}$ satisfies the hypotheses of Proposition \ref{existdebil} and $\{\hat{A}_k\}_{k\in\N}$ is a sequence of cocycles such that $\hat{A}_k\to \hat{A}$ in the Lipschitz topology.
-Since, $\lambda_+$ is upper semi-continuous, then Therefore, we also have non-uniform invariant holonomies for every $\hat{A}_k$.
+Since, $\lambda_+$ is upper semi-continuous, then Therefore, we also are able to prove the existence of non-uniform invariant holonomies for every $\hat{A}_k$.

 In the following proposition we show that the non-uniform invariant holo\-no\-mies, given by Proposition \ref{existdebil}, are continuous as a function of $\hat{A}$.
 The precise statement and proof are given for the non-uniform stable holonomy, but they are analogous for the non-uniform unstable one.